 Try to attach your baby to the breast without the nipple shield.
 Continue to do this at each feed until your baby is able to latch on without the shield.

 Some babies need only one or two sessions with the nipple shields, while others may need more.

 Wash the shield with hot soapy water, rinse with clean water, dry carefully and store in a clean container.

-Be sure not to make this a battle with the baby or he will resist more.
+Be sure not to make this a battle with your baby, or he will resist more.
 Don’t obsess with weaning off the shield to the point that you are unhappy with breastfeeding.

-Keep trying as often as you can and give it some time.
-Some mums continue to use the shield for the duration of breastfeeding experience but most mums have taken anywhere from two days to about four to five weeks to completely wean from the shield.
+Keep trying as often as you can, and give it some time.
+Some mums continue to use a shield for the duration of their breastfeeding experience, but most mums take anywhere from two days to about four to five weeks to completely wean from the shield.

 ‘Re-birthing’ via co-bathing can help to stimulate instinctive feeding behaviours in a baby that is not attaching.